Updated June 2, 2026

 What Do I Actually Get With an Executive Thought Leadership Program?

-Answer: You get a fully managed publishing infrastructure: contributed articles in trade and top-tier outlets, AI-indexed Q&A pages, LinkedIn content, editorial strategy, context model development, and publication logistics — all requiring approximately 45 minutes per month of your time for review and approval.
+Answer: You get a fully managed publishing infrastructure: contributed articles in trade and top-tier outlets, AI-indexed Q&A pages, LinkedIn content, editorial strategy, and publication logistics — designed so the executive's time is limited largely to reviewing and approving drafts.

 The "what do I get" question deserves a concrete answer, because thought leadership programs are often sold in abstract terms — authority, credibility, presence — without enough specificity about what those terms mean in practice.
-Here's what a Phantom IQ program actually produces, month to month.
+Here's what a well-run program actually produces, month to month.

-The core output is a sustained publishing cadence: one to two substantial pieces per month (contributed articles, op-eds, or long-form LinkedIn pieces) produced against the executive's voice model, reviewed by Context Engineers, and submitted to or published in relevant outlets.
-Over 12 months, this produces 12 to 24 substantive pieces across a portfolio of publications and platforms.
+The core output is a sustained publishing cadence: one to two substantial pieces per month (contributed articles, op-eds, or long-form LinkedIn pieces) written in the executive's voice, edited for quality, and submitted to or published in relevant outlets.
+Over 12 months, this produces a meaningful body of work across a portfolio of publications and platforms.
 That library compounds — each piece adds to the executive's indexed presence and builds on the credibility established by the previous ones.

 Supporting that cadence is a set of derivative content produced from each primary piece: social-ready LinkedIn posts adapted from the article's key argument, AI-indexed Q&A pages structured to appear in answer engine results, and occasional newsletter adaptations.
 These derivatives extend the reach of each primary piece across different channels without requiring additional executive time.
 They're produced in the background and added to the program's output automatically.